gravitational/teleport/rfd/0026-custom-approval-conditions.md

 Note that we are using the request's `system_annotations` attribute in order to indirectly operate on a trait, rather than operating directly on the requesting user's traits.
 This is intended to ensure that traits of requesting users are not inadvertently exposed to other users.
-See the 'User Data Leakage' discussion below for more info.
+See the the 'User Data Leakage' discussion below for more info.

 In general, what the above configuration allows us to do, is to construct a "matcher" which allow us to answer the question "can user `X` serve as an approver for request `Y`" based